 Net Assets With Donor Restrictions - Net assets that are restricted by gift instruments as to use or period of time that do not acknowledge the Foundation's "variance power".
-This occurs mostly when funds are transferred in a donor's will/bequest without use of a fund agreement or where there is a specific legal contract such as in the case of charitable gift annuities and charitable trusts.
+This occurs mostly when funds are transferred in a donor's will/bequest without use of a fund agreement, when there is a specific legal contract such as in the case of charitable gift annuities and charitable trusts, or when funds are contributed to support specific programs and initiatives of the Foundation.
 When donor restrictions expire, either when a stipulated time restriction ends or a purpose restriction is fulfilled, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the consolidated statements of activities as net assets released from restrictions.

-The Board of Governors, with the advice of legal counsel, determines whether the Foundation's net assets meet the definition of endowments under the Uniform Prudent Management of Institutional Funds Act of 2006 ("UPMIFA").
+The Board of Governors, with the advice of legal counsel, determines whether the Foundation's net assets meet the definition of endowments under the Uniform Prudent Management of Institutional Funds Act of 2006 ("UPMIFA") which was adopted by the state of Texas on September 1, 2007.
 For those not meeting the requirements of a UPMIFA-defined endowment, the Foundation intends many of its funds to be permanent and manages them accordingly.
 Further references to "endowment", "endowment fund", or "endowed assets" in these notes relate to those intentions of the Foundation.

-The board of the Foundation has interpreted UPMIFA as preserving the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor restrictions to the contrary.
-As a result of this interpretation, the Foundation retains in perpetuity (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
+The Board of Governors of the Foundation has interpreted UPMIFA as preserving the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor restrictions to the contrary.
+As a result of this interpretation, the Foundation retains in perpetuity: (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
 Donor-restricted amounts not retained in perpetuity are subject to appropriation for expenditure by the Foundation in a manner consistent with the standard of prudence prescribed by UPMIFA.

-The Foundation is governed by its articles of incorporation and bylaws and further by its adopted investment policy as well as individual gift instruments and agreements.
+The Board of Governors of the Foundation is governed by its articles of incorporation and bylaws and further by its adopted investment policy as well as individual gift instruments and agreements.
 Although the Foundation's desire is to build endowed assets, the Foundation has variance power as stated in its articles of incorporation.
 Variance power is the ability to modify any restriction or condition on the distribution of assets, if circumstances warrant.